estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 class HeroUniverseIndicator extends HTMLElement {

-	//defines the observed attributes
+	//define the observed attributes
 	static get observedAttributes() {
 		return ['data-hero-name'];
 	}
-	//executes the parent contructor and executes createAndAttachToDom() method right away when the component is created constructor() {
+	//execute the parent contructor and executes createAndAttachToDom() method right away when the component is created constructor() {
 		super();
 		this.createAndAttachToDom();
 	}

-	//-------------------isConnected is not defined.
-Mistake?---------------------------
-    connectedCallback() {
+    //this method is invoked when the custom element is first connected to the document's DOM. connectedCallback() {
-		if (!this.isConnected) { return; }
+        //create and attach to DOM if node is connected if (!this.isConnected) { return; }
 		this.createAndAttachToDom();
 	}